Abbreviations, acronyms and initialisms

 If it’s not, or if you aren’t sure how well known it is, put it in full the first time you use it, then use just the short version from then on – International Atomic Energy Agency (IAEA).
 But avoid using it at all if you can – so you’d call the IAEA the Agency.

-Interesting (maybe) facts: People use the term ‘acronym’ to describe anything made up of initial letters, but most dictionaries define it as ‘a word’.
+People use the term ‘acronym’ to describe anything made up of initial letters, but most dictionaries define it as ‘a word’.
 So, NATO is an acronym (because it’s pronounced as a word) but DNA is an initialism.
 (Short for deoxyribonucleic acid.)

-No one knows what to call the ones whose pronunciation involves a combination of letter names and words, like JPEG or MS-DOS.
+And no one knows what to call the ones whose pronunciation involves a combination of letter names and words, like JPEG or MS-DOS.